joaquinlpereyra/blog/content/cv/index.md

 ### Infobyte LLC
 **Software developer**  (2016 - 2016)

+Infobyte is an Argentinian company developing [Faraday](https://github.com/infobyte/faraday) and providing information security services to other bussinesses.

 - Worked on the companies open source vulnerability manager, Faraday.
 - Delivered the program's [GTK interface](https://medium.com/faraday/faraday-v1-0-20-is-here-ed038d627ea5)

 ## Education
 ### Universidad de Belgrano
 **Master’s Degree, Computer Engineering** · (2017 - 2021)

+Graduated with a thesis on the status of Ethereum-based Layer-2 Optimisic rollups with a focus on Arbitrum's maturity and threat model.

 ### TEA
 **Associate’s Degree, Journalism** · (2013 - 2015)